freeCodeCamp/freeCodeCamp/guide/english/book-recommendations/javascript/index.md

 #### You Don't Know JS

 Six book series by Kyle Simpson.
 In-depth series on every aspect of JavaScript.
-This is a must-read for every JS developer who wants to understand exactly how things like prototypes, closures, and the `this` keyword work.
+This is a must-read for every JS developer who wants to understand exactly how things like prototypes, closures, and the keyword work.

 - [Github](https://github.com/getify/You-Dont-Know-JS)(free)
 - [Kindle Version, Amazon](https://www.amazon.com/You-Dont-Know-Js-Book/dp/B01AY9P0P6)